Creams and Ointments for Cold SoresSkip to the navigation

-Benzyl alcohol (Zilactin) is a gel that relieves the pain of cold sores and may help shorten healing time, especially if it is used as soon as a cold sore begins to form.
+Benzyl alcohol (Zilactin-L) is a gel that relieves the pain of cold sores and may help shorten healing time, especially if it is used as soon as a cold sore begins to form.

 Dimethicone with sunscreen (Herpecin-L) is a product that moisturizes your lips and protects them from the sun.
 This can help reduce the pain and itching of cold sores.
-It can also help prevent cold sores from returning, especially if they were triggered by sun exposure.
+It may also help prevent cold sores from returning.

 Cold sores usually heal on their own without prescription medicines or complementary therapies.